arthursantana-CCR/llmtestautomation/README.md

 # LLM Test Automation
 ### Promptfoo + GitHub Actions + Airtable

 This repository runs automated daily evaluations of multiple LLMs on the **same prompt suite**, stores JSON results in Git, and logs a summary row per run in Airtable.
-The goal is to track model performance **longitudinally** (over time) in a way that is usable by non-coders.
+The goal is to track model performance over time in a way that is usable by non-coders.

 ---

 ## Important: Required Setup for New Users

 After cloning or copying this repository, the automation pipeline will not run until you complete a few one-time configuration steps.
-This is expected behavior — scheduled workflows are disabled by default in new repositories, and API credentials are never transferred via Git.
+This is expected behavior as scheduled workflows are disabled by default in new repositories, and API credentials are never transferred via Git.

 Follow the steps below before expecting any evaluations to run.